PnS2019/pns2019.github.com/session_04.md

                     steps_per_epoch=len(x_train) / 32, epochs=epochs)
 ```

-Noted that this generator is implemented on CPU instead of GPU.
-Therefore, it takes a long time for preprocessing a huge dataset if you are not careful.
+Note that this generator is implemented on CPU instead of GPU.
+Therefore, it takes a long time to preprocess a huge dataset if you are not careful.

 ## Exercises